phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.62 - attach_job ferr bugfix

+* fix bug where error file was not properly loaded when retrieving error from external job

 ### 2.3.61 - M1 compiler optimization bugfix

 * remove compiler optimizations that are not portable to ARM architectures